cakephp/docs/en/installation.rst

         "cakephp/cakephp": "3.5.*"
     }

-Each time you run ``php composer.phar update`` you will receive bugfix releases for this minor version.
+Each time you run ``php composer.phar update`` you will receive patch releases for this minor version.
 You can instead change this to ``^3.5`` to also receive the latest stable minor releases of the ``3.x`` branch.